Frequently Asked Questions

 - The federal environmental assessment was launched on January 22, 2012.

 - The Government of Canada then developed the draft environmental assessment guidelines and the scope of the environmental assessment.
 From March 15 to April 4, 2012, the public was invited to comment.
 Suggestions were integrated into the final guidelines.

 - Following a competitive process, the Dessau|Cima+ consortium was selected in April 2012 to conduct the environmental assessment and to deliver the related reports.

 - An initial series of open houses on the environmental assessment were held from December 2nd to 10th, 2012.

 - A second series of open houses took place from April 14th to 22nd, 2013.

 - More information about the Federal Environmental Assessment.

 - The Government of Canada has prepared a business case to find the best delivery method for the construction and financing of the bridge.

 - Following a competitive process, the Government of Canada announced in July 2012 that PricewaterhouseCoopers would prepare the business case and provide financial, technical and engineering expertise.

 - The business case was completed in December 2013.

 - More information about the business case

 - A governance structure was established to ensure formal collaboration and effective information exchange among relevant stakeholders.

-- The Ministère des Transports du Québec, Agence métropolitaine du transport and the cities of Montreal, Longueuil and Brossard are contributing to the project.
+- The Ministère des Transports du Québec, Agence métropolitaine du transport and the cities of Montreal, Longueuil and Brossard, amongst others, are actively contributing to the project.

 ÎLE DES SOEURS BRIDGE